huyhuynh408/lv/README.md

 # little victories

-Personal project in worked on over the weekend of Week 5 DBC with Sinatra.
+Personal project worked on over the weekend of Week 5 DBC with Sinatra.

 ## Description